Skip to content

 The Bottom Line

 Wealthfront is the best robo-advisor for investors who care about maximizing after-tax returns, especially those with taxable accounts of $100,000 or more.
 Direct indexing and Stock-Level Tax-Loss Harvesting are not marketing gimmicks.
-They are legitimate tools that can save you thousands of dollars per year in taxes, and Wealthfront was the first to bring them to everyday investors.
+They are legitimate tools that can save thousands of dollars per year in taxes — as the estimator above shows.

-The Path financial planning tool is another standout.
+Path is another standout.
 Having access to sophisticated financial projections without paying an advisor hundreds of dollars per hour is the kind of democratization of finance that actually delivers on its promise.

 Leave a Reply